 Lasagna is very easy to make and it is the sauce that makes or breaks the recipe.
 You can have all the freshest ingredients, like freshly grated parmesan cheese or fresh picked herbs and spinach, but if the sauce is less than perfect, so follows the lasagna.

-homemade tomato sauce (or jar of your favourite brand)
+- homemade tomato sauce (or jar of your favorite brand)

 1. Boil the lasagna noodles according to the package directions.